rbolat05/whatsapp-automated-message/README.md

 Write down your message into message.txt file.
 Run main.py and do something else to save your time.

-NOTE: Phone number preprocessing is only supperted for Turkey numbers.
+NOTE: Phone number preprocessing is only supperted for Turkish numbers.
 You may add your own func to Preprocessing class.